saas-24/detoxitube/README.md

 ![alt text](image1.png)

-2. Copy it and paste it here
+2. Copy it and paste it in youtube.js

 ![alt text](image2.png)

-3. Load unpacked the extension folder
+3. Load unpacked the extension folder and toggle the developer mode

 ![alt text](image3.png)